-The Associate Vice Chancellor for Research and Technology Transfer will review all invention disclosures and recommend to the administration one of three possible actions:
+The Associate Vice Chancellor for Research and Technology Transfer chancellor's designee will review all invention disclosures and recommend to the administration one of three possible actions:

-- 1. Assign all rights to the Originator(s); or - 2.
+- Retain all ownership rights and develop the Intellectual Property for commercialization at the University's discretion.
+Assign all rights to the Originator(s); or - 2.
 Assign all rights to the Originator(s) but retain a nontransferable royalty-free license; or - 3.
-Retain all ownership rights and develop the Intellectual Property for commercialization at the University's discretion.
+Assign all rights to the Originator(s) Retain all ownership rights and develop the Intellectual Property for commercialization at the University's discretion.

 If the University does not furnish notice of intent to retain ownership rights of the Intellectual Property within 90 days after disclosure to the University, the rights to the Intellectual Property vest in the Originator(s) unless the Originator allows for as much as two 30 day extensions.
-Furthermore, if the University chooses to patent an Intellectual Property but takes no steps (within two years of notice of intent to retain ownership rights of the Intellectual Property) to develop the Intellectual Property commercially, the Originator(s) may request that the University transfer or waive its rights subject to the retention by the University of a non-transferable, royalty-free license.
+Furthermore, ilf the University chooses to patent an Intellectual Property but takes no steps (within two years of notice of the creation or discovery of intent to retain ownership rights of the Intellectual Property) to develop the Intellectual

+Property commercially, the Originator(s) may request that the University transfer or waive its rights subject to the retention by the University of a non-transferable, royalty-free license.